 I'm often asked about the best way to avoid being ripped off.
 There are no sure-fire ways, and I'm certainly no expert.
 But hopefully these suggestions will help you have a great transaction.

-SUGGESTION #1: Avoid payment methods that offer no protection.
-Scammers seem to enjoy using Western Union, so I would avoid that unless you are 100% certain you are dealing with a trusted, legitimate ham, and not someone POSING as a ham.
+TIP #1: Do NOT send PayPal payments as a "Personal" or "Friends or Family" payment.
+While it avoids fees for the seller, it offers you, the buyer, NO PROTECTION!
+Do NOT do it!!
+Avoid payment methods that offer no protection, such as Western Union, Bank Transfers and Money Orders.
+Scammers seem to enjoy using Western Union, Bank Transfers and Money Orders, so I would avoid those payment methods unless you are 100% certain you are dealing with a trusted, legitimate ham, and not someone POSING as a ham.
 PayPal and Credit Cards offer pretty good protection against scams.
 You are on your own with other payment methods.
-Do NOT send PayPal payments as a "Personal" payment!
-While it avoids fees for the buyer, it offers you, the seller, NO PROTECTION!

-SUGGESTION #7: Sometimes scammers use other people's pictures in their ads, since they don't really have any equipment to sell.
+TIP #9: Sometimes scammers use other people's pictures in their ads, since they don't really have any equipment to sell.
 One idea is to ask the seller to send you a picture of the radio with THEIR QSL CARD in the picture.
-Potentially a scammer could use a photo editing program to fake this, but that is a lot of effort and most scammers would probably move on vs. go through that effort to deceive you.
+But BEWARE...
+Scammers have been actually editing photos to make it look like their QSL card on the bogus equipment -- look close, don't be fooled.

-SUGGESTION #8: Read the excellent Safe Trading Tips by K4ICL, a very experienced trader.
+TIP #11: Read the excellent Safe Trading Tips by K4ICL, a very experienced trader (now SK).
 See his tips at THIS LINK